mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-g.markdown

 sortorder: 500021011
 toc: False
 sidebartitle: flask.globals g
-meta: Python example code for the g callable from the flask.globals module of the Flask project.
+meta: Python example code that shows how to use the g callable from the flask.globals module of the Flask project.

 g is a callable within the flask.globals module of the Flask project.